 Meet with your supervisor or the person designated to be your resource for this activity to discuss the items listed in the evaluation criteria section.

 Note: Several vendors provide searchable mobile applications that contain Title 10 “Energy” of the Code of Federal Regulations.
 These applications may be a useful source of information to have during the conduct of your NRC inspection activities.
-If you want to obtain a mobile application for your professional use, discuss with your supervisor/training manager, which application(s) select and the process for obtaining reimbursement.
+If you want to obtain a mobile application for your professional use, discuss with your supervisor/training manager, which application(s) to select and the process for obtaining reimbursement.

 DOCUMENTATION: Obtain your supervisor’s signature in the line item for Basic-Level Certification Signature Card Item ISA-22.